MichalMarsalek/brainfuck/asm/README.md

 end
 ```

-The next program takes two inputs A, B as decimal digits and a rectangle A×B made of stars.
+The next program takes two inputs A, B as decimal digits and outputs a rectangle A×B made of stars.
 ```
-set 0 res 48
-set * res 42
+init 0 '0'
+init * '*'
+init NL '\n'
 in A
 in B
 while 0